Hodgkin lymphoma: Children

 Only one group of lymph nodes is affected and the lymphoma is only on one side of the diaphragm (the sheet of muscle under the lungs that controls breathing).

 Two or more groups of lymph nodes are affected, but they are only on one side of the diaphragm.

 - stage 3 – the lymphoma is in lymph nodes both above and below the diaphragm

 The lymphoma has spread outside the lymph nodes to other organs such as the liver, lungs or bone marrow.

 As well as giving each stage a number, doctors also use a letter code – either A, B, or E:

 - A means your child has no symptoms

 - B means your child has one or more of the following symptoms: a fever, night sweats or significant weight loss.

 - E means that the lymphoma has grown from the lymph gland to extranodal tissue (tissue in places outside the lymph nodes)

 A number and letter is used in the staging of every child with Hodgkin lymphoma.
 This helps the doctor decide on a treatment plan for your child.

 Children with Hodgkin lymphoma are usually treated with chemotherapy, but sometimes radiotherapy is also needed.
-The type and amount of treatment given depends on the stage of the disease when it is diagnosed.
+The type and amount of treatment given depend on the stage of the disease when it is diagnosed.
 Your child’s doctor will discuss the treatment options with you.